anushreekhubele/Assignments/doc/exercises/zomato-synthesis.md

 ### Why this one?

 According to data and interviews, this problem is big because in the data, 117/176 orders are delayed, and it shows a rating drop.
-This problem is also confirmed by two independent Bangalore-based accounts (Rohan and Vikram).
-I picked it over Problem 2 (order churn) because it is affecting more total orders, and it's just the ETA that needs to be solved — part of the churn problem will also get solved as a result.
+This problem is also confirmed by two Bangalore-based accounts (Rohan and Vikram).
+I picked it over Problem 2 (order churn) because it is affecting more total orders, and the ETA that needs to be solved; this also will solve a part of the churn problem.

 ### JTBD Statement